ElementsProject/libwally-core/README.md

    need [lcov](http://ltp.sourceforge.net/coverage/lcov.php) installed to build with this option enabled and generate coverage reports.

-NOTE: If you wish to run the python tests you currently need to pass
+NOTE: If you wish to run the Python tests you currently need to pass
       the `--enable-swig-python` option.
 This requirement will be removed in a future release.